Writing Rubrics - Using Bloom's Taxonomy and Beyond

 - Habits of Mind

 Linda’s critique focused mainly on this last area, Habits of Mind.
-Within the Habits of Mind category, she included skills that are highly relevant to career success and to making a positive contribution within one’s role: professionalism, critical thinking, real world problem solving, evaluating information for credibility, clear and articulate communication, collaboration and teamwork, working with diverse populations, creativity and innovation, ethical judgement, and understanding of statistics.
-Her argument went something like this: While Bloom’s Taxonomy offers an excellent model of ordered intellectual skills, it is lacking in these key areas relevant to the 21st century workforce – and therefore to our students.
+Within the Habits of Mind category, she included skills that are highly relevant to career success and to making a positive contribution within one’s role: professionalism, critical thinking, real-world problem solving, evaluating information for credibility, clear and articulate communication, collaboration, and teamwork, working with diverse populations, creativity and innovation, ethical judgment, and understanding of statistics.
+Her argument went something like this: While Bloom’s Taxonomy offers an excellent model of ordered intellectual skills, it is lacking in these key areas relevant to the 21st-century workforce – and therefore to our students.

-If our mission is “to educate and support future leaders in industry and service”, should our assignments, assessments and grading criteria go beyond Bloom’s Taxonomy to include “Habits of Mind?”
-If so, how can we best define and incorporate these standards into our learning outcomes, assessments and rubrics for the benefit of our students and our world?
-Perhaps by combining Bloom’s Taxonomy with “Habits of Mind” such as those presented here..
+If our mission is “to educate and support future leaders in industry and service,” should our assignments, assessments, and grading criteria go beyond Bloom’s Taxonomy to include “Habits of Mind?”
+If so, how can we best define and incorporate these standards into our learning outcomes, assessments and writing rubrics for the benefit of our students and our world?
+Perhaps by combining Bloom’s Taxonomy with “Habits of Mind” such as those presented here.

 Bloom, B. S. (1956).
 Taxonomy of educational objectives: the classification of educational goals.
 (1st ed.).
 New York: Longmans, Green.